gdbc/CII/README.md

 <b><u>SPECS:</u></b>
 * Name: core.ci.com
-* Storage: /var/lib/libvirt/images = 1TB
+* Storage: mount: /var/lib/libvirt/images size: 1TB
 * Memory: 32GB

 We dont have too much to do here except open up a port for foreman to use and to do this we need to edit <b>/etc/libvirt/libvirtd.conf</b>